-We are located on the Livermore Valley Joint Unified School District campuses.
-Our hours during the school year are 7-8:30 a.m. and 1:30-6:00 p.m.
-We are also open during school breaks and the summer from 7:00 a.m.-6:00 p.m.
-The program is typically closed on State and District holidays, as well as three (3) summer work days.
-Our fees for the 2019-2020 school year are $440 per month for both the before and after school program; this includes summer and breaks.
+We are located on the following Livermore Valley Joint Unified School District campuses: Arroyo Seco, Croce, Jackson, Michell, Smith, and Sunset.
+Our regular hours of operation during the school year are 7 - 8:30 a.m. and 1:30 - 6:00 p.m..
+We are also open during school breaks, release days, and summer vacation from 7:00 a.m. - 6:00 p.m..
+The program typically closes on State and District holidays, including three (3) summer workdays.
+Tuition for the 2022-2023 school year is $600 per month for the program, which includes school release days, spring, and winter breaks.
+There is no tuition increase for students attending Transitional Kindergarten or Kindergarten.
+Tuition for summer remains the same as the current school year rate.

 Many of our school site programs have a wait list due to the high demand in enrollment.
 We encourage you to fill out the attached Wait List Form to be added to our program's waiting list; once the form has been completed, please click on the submit button at the bottom of the form and it will be emailed to firstname.lastname@example.org.
 Wait List Forms will be reviewed and determined based on submission and open availability.
 As spots open, a Program Coordinator will contact you to move forward with our enrollment process.